ChromeAI

 yarn

-pnpm install chrome-ai
+pnpm add chrome-ai

 Enabling AI in Chrome